 Fitbit had been leading the roost of fitness wearables in the market some years ago.
-This was when fitness trackers were new under the sun, but the hype has mellowed down as the consumers have found a wider range of wearable options such as smartwatches from Samsung, Apple, among others, performing various functions like track their travels, run apps and so on.
+This was when fitness trackers were new under the sun, but the hype has mellowed down as the consumers have found a wider range of wearable options such as smartwatches from Samsung, and Apple, among others, performing various functions like tracking their travels, running apps and so on.

 Two years back, the dipping sales volume of Fitbit wearables sent their shares into a downward spiral – they’ve plunged to about 70% from their 2015 initial public offering price.
 And this was the scenario even after Fitbit introduced a well-reviewed watch of its own called Versa.
-To turn the tables, Fitbit has been focusing on healthcare apart from just weekend athletes.
-In February, it acquired the healthcare data service called Twine, which helps people afflicted with chronic conditions like diabetes and hypertension get in contact with coaches and doctors.
+Fitbit has been focusing on healthcare instead of just weekend athletes to turn the tables.
+In February, it acquired Twine’s healthcare data service, which helps people afflicted with chronic conditions like diabetes and hypertension get in contact with coaches and doctors.

-In a situation similar to Fitbit wearables, Google’s Android Wear software failed to make an impact for quite many years and was only recently renamed as Wear OS.
-Google mostly depended on other gadget makers to build smartwatches compatible with its software, but as it happened with phones, the company might have to also make its own products now on.
+Unlike Fitbit wearables, Google’s Android Wear software failed to make an impact for many years and was only recently renamed Wear OS.
+Google mostly depended on other gadget makers to build smartwatches compatible with its software, but as happened with phones, the company might have to also make its own products from now on.

 Thereby, a boost in wearables is what both the companies need now.
-And, at the outset, the announcement of this fresh collaboration indicates a possible deeper product cooperation and coordination in the future.
+And at the outset, the announcement of this fresh collaboration indicates possible deeper product cooperation and coordination in the future.

-The companies corroborated this possibility, stating generally “Finally, Fitbit and Google are collaborating to bring together the strengths of both companies to innovate and transform the future of wearables.”
+The companies corroborated this possibility, stating, “Finally, Fitbit and Google are collaborating to bring together the strengths of both companies to innovate and transform the future of wearables.”

 A positive implication of this new partnership came up as the shares of Fitbit (FIT, +3.40%) gained a 5% boost on Monday, which is to close at $5.55 on the news of the collaboration deal.